 If the research work funded by TEKES does not result in an economically profitable business or does not meet its technological objectives, TEKES may, on application from FibroGen Europe, forgive each of these loans, including accrued interest, either in full or in part.
-As of December 31, 2013 and June 30, 2014, the Company had \$13.0 million of principal outstanding, and \$5.3 million and \$5.4 million (unaudited) of interest accrued, respectively, which have been included in the product development obligations line item on the consolidated balance sheets.
+As of December 31, 2014 and 2013, the Company had \$11.5 million and \$13.0 million of principal outstanding, respectively, and \$5.0 million and \$5.3 million of interest accrued, respectively, which have been included in the product development obligations line item on the consolidated balance sheets.